-- a) Demonstrate understanding of the project opportunities and challenges. - b) Identify the potential project challenges and how you would recommend addressing each. - c) Provide your firm/team's approach to achieving the project's scope of work. - 1.
-Provide your firm/team's approach to managing and conducting the 30%, 60%, 90%, and 100% City reviews and discussions. - 2.
-Provide a detailed outline of the firm/team's approach toward the delivery of services to complete the Project in accordance with the City's goals and timeline.
+- a) Demonstrate understanding of the project opportunities and challenges. - b) Identify the potential project challenges and how you would recommend addressing each. - c) Provide your firm/team's approach to achieving the project's scope of work. - Provide a detailed outline of the firm/team's approach toward the delivery of services to complete the Project in accordance with the City's goals and timeline.
 The Project Management Approach will describe the process for making recommendations to the City and define procedures that will be employed to address the following: - a.
-Communicate with and report to the City and CMaR. - b.
-Project Schedule critical path - c.
-Coordination of site and regulatory approvals d.
-Quality Control
+Communicate with and report to the City and selected designer. - b.
+Project scope and cost control - c.
+Project Schedule critical path - d.
+Coordination of site and regulatory approvals/inspections - e.
+Quality Control - f.
+Site Safety - g.
+Philosophy of dispute resolution - d) Coordinate with the designer to identify the permits that will be required to be submitted and how you would propose to proceed to ensure that permits are obtained quickly.

-- d) Coordinate with the CMaR to identify the permits that will be required to be submitted and how you would propose to proceed to ensure that permits are obtained quickly. - e) Provide any value-added services your firm/team can provide above that are identified within the request. - f) Identify any issue the City might have omitted in its understanding of this project, which may include the site's architectural, MEP, and civil engineering concerning separate engineering related to a precast system.
+- e) Provide any value-added services your firm/team can provide above that are identified within the request. - f) Identify any issue the City might have omitted in its understanding of this project, which may include the site's architectural, MEP, and civil engineering concerning separate engineering related to a precast system.